marigold-dev/deku/benchmarks/readme.md

 - Time: number of nano secs taken
 - Run: runs per sampled batch
-- mWd: minor words
+- mWd: words allocated to the minor heap
-- mjWd: major words
+- mjWd: words allocated to the major heap
 - Prom: promoted words
-- Percentage: relative execution time as a percentage
+- Percentage: relative execution time as a percentage of the longest execution time

 Let's take this as an example: